 DO NOT make a person throw up.
 Seek immediate medical help.

 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

 If the chemical was swallowed, immediately give the person water or milk.
-Do NOT give water or milk if the patient is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow
+DO NOT give water or milk if the person is having symptoms (vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow

 If the person breathed in the poison, immediately move him or her to fresh air.

 Before Calling Emergency

 - Name of the product (as well as the ingredients and strength if known)